lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 sane command-line syntax, which makes it relatively easy to implement this feature.

+Forward search is a planned feature (DDE communication with SumatraPDF is required).

 [SumatraPDF]: http://blog.kowalczyk.info/software/sumatrapdf/ "SumatraPDF"

+All commands are available both via keyboard shortcuts and from the `Tools|Packages|LaTeX Package` menu.
+(Invoking snippets from the menu does not seem to work right now: use the tab trigger)

 Compiling and viewing your document
 -----------------------------------